 A balance transfer offer can be really helpful when trying to tackle high-interest debt.
 But, in most cases, these cards will have little in the way of rewards and card perks.

 Rewards credit cards

 A rewards card offers some type of reward based on how much you use it.
-In many cases, you can earn rewards with a welcome bonus, which typically requires you to spend a certain amount of money on the card in a specific period of time.
+In many cases, you can earn rewards with a welcome bonus offer, which typically requires you to spend a certain amount of money on the card in a specific period of time.
 Then, you may be able to earn ongoing rewards in the form of cash back, points or miles.
-Nowadays, many credit cards offer both rewards and a welcome bonus.
+Many credit cards now offer both rewards and a welcome bonus.